geraintpalmer/geraintpalmer.github.io/cv.md

 ## Learning & Teaching

+* Delivery of example classes, lectures and tutorials (see [Teaching](/teaching/)).
 * Experience of leading computer lab sessions (Python, Simul8, LaTeX, Vensim, Excel) for undergraduate & masters students.
 * Mathematics & Statistics support tutor.
 * Translation of pedagogic material from English to Welsh.
-* Experience of producing new bilingual learning materials (short LaTeX course).
+* Production of new learning materials in both English and Welsh.
 * Key participant in innovative international development initiative leading active learning sessions at the University of Namibia (under the [Cardiff University Phoenix Project](http://www.cardiff.ac.uk/about/our-profile/our-values/engagement/transforming-communities/the-phoenix-project)).

 ## Community Building & Organisation

-* Member of [the UK OR Society](https://www.theorsociety.com) & committee member of SWORDS (South Wales Operational Research Discussion Society).
+* Member of [the UK OR Society](https://www.theorsociety.com) & chair of SWORDS (South Wales Operational Research Discussion Society).
 * Co-organiser of the stochastic modelling stream at Young OR 19.
 * Member of organising committee for [DjangoCon Europe 2015, Cardiff](http://2015.djangocon.eu/).
 * Active member of [PyDiff](http://www.pydiff.wales/), the Cardiff Python meetup.